Parador de Granada

 How to get there

 By car: avoid driving through the city centre, and instead take the Circunvalacion (Ring Road), exiting at Salida 132, signposted Motril, Sierra Nevada and Alhambra.
-You will find the Parador at the end of the Calle Real de la Alhambra; it has its own car park, which is handy if you want to take a trip out of the city under your own steam.
+Residents can enter the Alhambra complex at the security barrier below the ticket office.
+You will find the Parador at the end of the Calle Real de la Alhambra; it has its own residents car park (but can still be full) , which is handy if you want to take a trip out of the city under your own steam.
 Otherwise, train, bus or plane to Granada, and then a taxi.
 There is also a very frequent and efficient shuttle bus service from the city centre to the Alhambra.